-Step out of your comfort zone for dinner tonight and try this delicious Asian-inspired Teriyaki Tofu and Vegetable Stir-Fry.
+Try something new for dinner tonight with this delicious Asian-inspired Teriyaki Tofu and Vegetable Stir-Fry.

 Preheat oven to 425ºF.

 Prepare rice according to package directions, using pineapple juice plus enough water to measure 2 cups.

 Meanwhile, spray baking sheet with nonstick cooking spray.

 Combine tofu with 1/3 cup teriyaki sauce in a medium bowl.
 Toss to coat.